In association with Four Eyes Insight

 - Midlands Partnership NHS Foundation Trust

-- NORTHERN LINCOLNSHIRE AND GOOLE HOSPITALS NHS FOUNDATION TRUST
+- NORTHERN LINCOLNSHIRE AND GOOLE NHS FOUNDATION TRUST

 - UNIVERSITY HOSPITALS OF LEICESTER NHS TRUST